ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/code-engine.md

 - Navigate to the **Applications** Section in the left nav.
 - Click on the **Create application** button on top of the applications list table
 - Now Navigate to the Create Application Page
 - Provide Name to you application.
-This is a unqiue name within the project.
+This is a uniqiue name within the project.
 An application name must consist of lower case alphanumeric characters, '-' and must start and end with an alphanumeric character
 - select the 'choose the code to run' option either as Container image
 - Now Select the **configure Image** option to deploy your application directly from the Image Registry
 - Configure the image registry by providing the registry server, registry access, namespace, repository and tag for the image registry from the Application to Deployed.
 Ensure the registry has already configured as part of the Registry access discused earlier.